-If you make a decision that stress might be an issue for you, then you have to see if you're capable of getting it under control so that your heart is protected and you're not setting yourself up for a heart attack or stroke.
+If you’re stressed out due to the ongoing abuse, you aren’t alone.
+But you’re going to want to do what you can to get it under control so that your heart is protected and you’re not setting yourself up for a heart attack or stroke.

 First, there are some things you don’t want to do when it comes to managing your stress.

-- Don't take the route of asking your doctor to let you pop a pill for your stress unless it's a last option.
-Pills just mask a problem - they don't help you learn to cope.
-Even so, if you need them to temporarily soothe your emotions and your doctor prescribes an anti-anxiety or anti-depression medicine, take it as prescribed - and be sure you see your doctor when you're ready to wean off of the medicine.
-There's nothing wrong with doing what you need to do to get through the hard times, especially when you're medically supervised.
+- Don’t feel bad if your doctor does prescribe something to help you temporarily soothe your emotions.
+At their discretion and based on your health, your doctor may prescribe anti-anxiety or anti-depression medicine.
+Follow your doctor’s orders (in other words, take it as prescribed), and be sure you see your doctor when you’re ready to wean off of the medicine.
+There’s nothing wrong with doing what you need to do to get through the hard times, especially when you’re medically supervised.

 - Never turn to alcohol (or drugs) to help ease your anxiety.
 None of these things assists you in building a healthier heart.
 They just do more damage to your body.

 - Exercise by itself helps your heart – but it also releases endorphins, which help your stress levels plummet back to a manageable level.
 You can get as little as 20 minutes of exercise a day to reap the benefits of exercise.

 - Practice good time management.
 Whether you’re rushing around because you’ve over-scheduled yourself or you’ve procrastinated to a point where you’re now panicked, a lack of time is one of the top stressors most people list about their lives.